spectrocloud/CanvOS/hack/README.md

 3. Boot the VM in `Kairos (manual)` mode.
 Once booted, create `userdata.yaml` with your desired Kairos config and execute a manual Kairos installation: `kairos-agent --debug manual-install --device auto userdata.yaml`.

 4. The VM should eventually reboot itself once the installation completes.
-Rather than waiting, execute `reboot` to return to the GRUB menu, select `Palette eXtended Kubernetes Edge` and hit `x` to edit it.
+Rather than waiting, execute `reboot` to return to the GRUB menu, select `Palette eXtended Kubernetes Edge` and hit `e` to edit it.
 Add `rd.debug rd.immucore.debug` to the end of the `linux` line, then hit `CTRL+x` to boot with your edits.
 You should see verbose Kairos debug logs and they will be persisted to `out.log`.